boctulus/chres/README.md

-# chres
+# ChRes: Change screen resolution in a easy way

-Change easly display resolution in Linux
+Compatible with all Linux distros.

 # How it works